flozz/cover-thumbnailer/README.md

 ## How does it work?

 How Cover Thumbnailer decides what to display on a folder?
-It depends on the type of the folder and you configuration.
+It depends on the type of the folder and your configuration.

-By default, Cover Thumbnailer will detect your main "Music" and "Pictures" folder using the XDG configuration file (`~/.config/user-dirs.dirs`).
-You can disable this and / or add other folders using the configuration GUI (see bellow).
+By default, Cover Thumbnailer will detect your main "Music" and "Pictures" folders using the XDG configuration file (`~/.config/user-dirs.dirs`).
+You can disable this and / or add other folders using the graphical configuration tool (see bellow).

 ### Music folders